aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-attachments/delete-all-attachments/_index.md

 pdfDocument.Save(dataDir + "DeleteAllAttachments_out.pdf");
 ```

-### Sample source code for Delete All Attachments using Aspose.Words for .NET
+### Sample source code for Delete All Attachments using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.